-- Sweater sleeves are tapered and need to be sewn and cut so they form a uniform tube.
-To do this mark each sleeve with a ruler and sharpie so that they are all the same width.
+1..
+The sleeves on sweaters are not uniform but tapered.
+For this fabric upcycle they need to be sewn and cut to form a uniform tube.
+To do this, first mark each sleeve with a ruler and sharpie, so that they are all the same width.

-- Repeat with rest of the sweater sleeves.
+3. Repeat the last stage with the rest of the sweater sleeves.
 You want enough sleeves to form a tube 5-6 meters in length.
 I used the sleeves of 6 sweaters in total.

-- Suff the first sleeve tube with fiber before sewing the next sleeve onto the sweater tube in the same way.
-It is much easier to sew and stuff the pillow tube as you go along then to try and stuff one long tube at the end.
+5. Stuff the first sleeve tube with fiber, before sewing the next sleeve onto the sweater tube in the same way.
+It is much easier to sew and stuff the pillow tube as you go along than to try and stuff one long tube at the end.

-- Carry on sewing and stuffing the sleeves together and then stitch the last one closed.
+6. Carry on sewing and stuffing the sleeves together.
+Then stitch the last one closed.
 You should end up with one very long tube pillow (5-6 meters).

-I litterally got myself in knots when first trying to tie my celtic knot for this DIY pillow.
-But once you get it, it’s quite straight forward.
-I suggest you practice with some string first.
+I literally got myself in knots when first trying to tie my Celtic knot for this DIY pillow.
+But once you get it, it’s quite straightforward.
+I suggest you practice with some strings first.
 There are many different knots to try.
 I will try and explain how I tied my DIY knot pillow.
-However if you are “knot challanged” like me I suggest you look on youtube for a video or here for more visual tutorials.
+However, if you are “knot challenged” like me, I suggest you look on youtube for a video or here for more visual tutorials.

-- First double up the tube and half it’s length.
-You may want to peg the 2 loose ends together whilst tieing the knot to stop them moving apart.
-Then fold the tubing over it’s self to create a loop as in the picture below.
+1..
+First, double up the tube and half its length.
+You may want to peg the 2 loose ends together whilst tying the knot to stop them from moving apart.
+Then fold the tubing over itself to create a loop as in the picture below.

-- Next, take the working end of the tubing up through the back of the top loop and then.
-Next thread the end up through the center loop and then back down through the bottom loop.
+4. Next, take the working end of the tubing up through the back of the top loop and then.
+Then, thread the end up through the center loop and then back down through the bottom loop.

-If you like to upcycle sweaters you may want to check out some of my other old wool sweater DIY’s.
+If you like to upcycle sweaters you may want to check out some of my other old wool sweater pillow DIYs.

 Upcycled Sweater Mountain Cushion